 I guess around 10% or 20% of foreigners know about this restaurant.
 The first time I went to Japan, I had no idea about this restaurant until I got a scholarship and came back to Japan once again.
 Sutadon restaurant is close to my home, so I frequently have a meal at this restaurant.

-A medium sized serving is 630 yen; including tax.
+A medium-sized serving is 630 yen; including tax.
 I could not find the exact kilocalories included from their website.
 The food portions at Sutadon is different from other restaurants.
 The smallest size is 530 yen; including tax.
 Adding rice (a large) costs 730 yen; including tax.
 Adding meat (large size) costs 780 yen; including tax.
 Adding meat and rice (both large) costs 890 yen including tax.
 Their pickled radish goes well with a beef bowl and rice.

 In my opinion, the smallest size is enough for me.
-A medium sized serving is too much for a woman.
+A medium-sized serving is too much for a woman.
 I could not finish a medium size even though I was super hungry.
 This restaurant has a point card for customers to collect after having their meal.
 1 beef bowl earns 1 point.
 Please check out more delicious meals from Sutadon on this website.
 English and Korean translations are available.
 They have minced garlic on the table, which I recommend you to eat with your beef bowl with an egg yolk and rice.
 Gyoza is also on the menu in this restaurant.
 It costs 180 yen; including tax for 5 pieces and 260 yen; including tax for 10 pieces.
 Sutadon opens from 11 AM until 3 AM the next day.

-Fast food in Japan is delicious, but the most cost-effective food I think is the beef bowl from Matsuya by comparing the price, food portion, and kilo calories.
+But the most cost-efficient restaurant would have to be Matsuya by comparing the price, food portion, and kilocalories.
 Sukiya is cheaper when compared to ordering the beef bowl but they do not serve free miso soup for customers.
-Anyway, please enjoy your inexpensive, quickly served and delicious meals from these fast food restaurants in Japan.
+Anyway, please enjoy your inexpensive, quickly served, and delicious meals from these fast-food restaurants in Japan.
 You will be able to save money and time for more adventures in Japan!